tony-albanese/ci-project-1/project_readme.md

 * Have an organized overview of resources whose structure is easily perceived
 * Have a variety of different types of resources available
 * Have a short summary of the resources available to help decide if it is what I need
+* Easily distinguish between resource types
+* Have pleasing overall visual experience with a color scheme that is consistent and easy to read.

 ## Features
 <!--